Otherkin

 Otherkin is a subculture of individuals who identify as partially or entirely nonhuman.
+An umbrella term for this would be alterhuman.
 Some otherkin believe their identity derives from non-physical spiritual phenomena, such as having a nonhuman soul or reincarnation.
 Some otherkin give non-spiritual explanations for themselves, such as unusual psychology or neurodivergence, or as part of dissociative identity disorder or being plural.
-Many otherkin say they are physically human.
+Many otherkins say they are physically human, but not all.

 The otherkin subculture developed primarily as an online community during the 1990s.
-It had partly grown out of some small groups of people who described themselves as elves during the 1970s and 1980.
-During the late 2000s, the word has come to be treated as an umbrella term for some other nonhuman identity subcultures.
+It had partly grown out of some small groups of people who described themselves as elves during the 1970s and 1980s.
+Since the late 2000s, the word has come to be treated as an umbrella term for some other nonhuman identity subcultures.

 Etymology

-The word "otherkin", in the context of a subculture, was created in July 1990 by participants of a mailing list made for elves and other mythological creatures.
+The word otherkin, in the context of a subculture, was created in July 1990 by participants of a mailing list made for elves and other mythological creatures.
 It came along with the variant "otherkind," which appeared first in April 1990.
 Mailing list participants used both interchangeably for a while.
-Over the following decades, the word "otherkin" entered common usage enough to be later added to the principal historical dictionary of the English language.
+Over the following decades, the word otherkin entered common usage enough to be later added to the principal historical dictionary of the English language.
 In 2017, the Oxford English Dictionary defined otherkin as "a person who identifies as non-human, typically as being wholly or partially an animal or mythical being."

-Coincidentally, the word "otherkin" also existed in the Middle English language.
-The Middle English Dictionary (1981) defines the adjective "otherkin" as "a different or an additional kind of, other kinds of".
+Coincidentally, the word otherkin also existed in the Middle English language.
+The Middle English Dictionary (1981) defines the adjective otherkin as "a different or an additional kind of, other kinds of".
+Additionally, otherkin has appeared in multiple works of fiction as a term unrelated to the subculture.

 Terms and identities

+A collection of gear, including masks, tails, and a collar.

-The term "otherkin" includes a broad range of identities.
+The term otherkin includes a broad range of identities.
 Otherkin may identify as creatures of the natural world, mythology, or popular culture.
 Examples include but are not limited to aliens, angels, demons, dragons, mermaids, elves, fairies, horses, rabbits, foxes, wolves, cats, dogs, and fictional characters.
 Rarer are those who identify as plants, machines, concepts, or natural phenomena such as weather systems.
+The term "transspecies" is used by some.

+Therianthropy

-The term "therianthrope" commonly called "therian" refers to individuals who spiritually, physically, or psychologically identify as an animal.
-The species of animal a therian identifies as is called a theriotype.
-While therians mainly attribute their experiences of therianthropy to either spirituality or psychology, the way in which they consider their therian identity is not a defining characteristic of therianthropy.
-The identity "transspecies" is used by some.
+The term therianthrope, commonly called "therian", refers to individuals who identify as a nonhuman animal on any level, whether it be spiritual, psychological, or even physical.
+This identity is typically considered involuntary and integral to the self.
+The species a therian identifies as is called a "theriotype".
+While therians mainly attribute their experiences of therianthropy to spirituality, psychology, or both, the way in which they consider their therianthropy to occur is not a defining characteristic of therianthropy.